dotnet/docs-maui/docs/ios/deployment/provisioning.md

     > [!IMPORTANT]
     > The Bundle ID you enter must correspond to the Bundle ID defined in the **Info.plist** file in your app project.

-1. On the **Register an App ID** page, select any capabilities or app services that the app uses.
-Any capabilities, or app services, must be configured both on this page and in the **Entitlements.plist** file in your app project.
+1. On the **Register an App ID** page, select any capabilities that the app uses.
+Any capabilities must be configured both on this page and in the **Entitlements.plist** file in your app project.
 1. On the **Register an App ID** page, click the **Continue** button.
 1. On the **Confirm your App ID** page, click the **Register** button.